egbuniwecemeka/alx-system_engineering-devops/0x19-postmortem/README.md

 __Resolution__
 __Immediate Fixes__:
     - The ".phpp" misspelt extension was corrected to properly access its file contents and retrieve response to a request.
+This was done with the use of an automated puppet file that used the "sed" command to perform inline text replacement and fix the desired typographical error
     - Automated Testing was carried out to ensure proper file handling and correct repsonse retrieval
     - File Type Validation was implemented for stricter file type check, preventing issues like incorrect file extensions ("phpp") before they get to production